VoltLang/Docs/doc/tvpl/c4-types-and-expressions.md

 #### Associative Array Literals

 Like the array literals, associative array literals open with `[`, have values separated by `,`, and end with `]`.
 The values of an associative array literal have the key and value separated by a `:` character.
-So `[1:"hello", 2:"goodbye"]` would be a `string[i32]`, that has a key of "hello" associated with 1, and so on.
+So `[1:"hello", 2:"goodbye"]` would be a `string[i32]`, that has a value of "hello" associated with a key 1, and so on.

 ## Storage Type